Skip to main content

 How Were Veterans Exposed to Depleted Uranium?

-• When they were on, in, or near vehicles hit with “friendly fire” (i.e. weapon fire coming from one’s own forces);
+• When they were on, in, or near vehicles hit with “friendly fire” (i.e. weapon fire coming from one’s own forces)

-• Entering or nearing burning vehicles;
+• Entering or nearing burning vehicles

 • Salvaging damaged vehicles

-When something made with depleted uranium (e.g. certain bullets or artillery shells) penetrates a vehicle, small particles can break off and then inhaled or ingested by service members inside of the struck vehicle.
-Small depleted uranium fragments can also scatter and become embedded in muscle and soft tissue.
-Importantly, riding in a vehicle with depleted uranium weapons or shielding will not expose a service member to significant amounts of depleted uranium or external radiation.
-Veterans could also experience exposure through ingestion if any food or drinking water became contaminated with depleted uranium.
+Small fragments can also scatter and get embedded in muscle and soft tissue.
+Riding in a vehicle with depleted uranium weapons or shielding will not expose a service member to significant amounts of the substance or external radiation.
+Veterans could also experience exposure through ingestion if any food or drinking water became contaminated.

-Health Problems Associated with Depleted Uranium
+Health Problems Associated With Depleted Uranium

 Radiological

-Depleted uranium is not a known carcinogen like other radioactive substances, meaning there are no known scientific links that it causes cancer in humans.
+This substance is not a known carcinogen like other radioactive substances.
+This means there are no known scientific links that it causes cancer in humans.
 However, long-term exposure to radioactive dust can lead to accumulation in the lungs, leading to lung, lymph, and brain cancers.
-Studies have also showed that long-term exposure to depleted uranium may lead to genetic birth defects in children of exposed veterans.

 Chemical Toxicity